hoanhan101/hstore/README.md

 $ go test
 ```

-Here is an example output:
+Here is an example of test's output:
 ```
 Test: One client ...
   ...
 Passed